SSWConsulting/SSW.Rules.Content/rules/use-github-discussions/rule.md

 However, try not to constrain yourself to only these topics.
 The point of GitHub Discussions is to provide an open forum for communication!

-## Product announcements
-GitHub Discussions are accessible to the entire user base, so when there is a new release, it is a great place to announce new products or share release notes.

 ## Potential improvements (features, bugs or ideas) - 3 stages

 New improvements can be simple or complex.
 Before implementing an improvement, think about how to communicate it to the team.
 Generally, an improvement will go through 3 stages: